Fear of Rain: Plot

 The following evening, Rain and Caleb kiss for the first time in her living room.
-Michelle surprises them, confirming to Rain that Caleb is real, but then he leaves abruptly.
-The next day at school, Rain sees Caleb is absent and believes she actually invented him in her mind.
-She goes to see her therapist but she is not there.
-Rain returns home where she suffers a mental breakdown.
+Michelle surprises them, confirming to Rain that he is real, but then he leaves abruptly.
+The next day at school, she sees Caleb is absent and believes she actually invented him in her mind.

+Rain goes to see her therapist but she is not in her office.
+She then returns home where she suffers a mental breakdown.
 Michelle tries to comfort her but Rain lashes out.
-John then reveals Michelle died three years ago and her presence has been Rain's imagination the whole time.
+John then reveals Michelle died three years ago and her presence since then has been Rain's imagination.

 Hysterical, Rain breaks into Ms McConnell’s home again and makes a further investigation of the attic.
 She has a vision of her mother and converses with her spirit.
-Ms McConnell arrives home and sits down to dinner.
+Ms McConnell arrives home and sits down to eat dinner.
 As Rain tries to sneak out, she sees that the basement door is now locked, but she is able to steal the keys and unlock the door.

 Rain finds Malia locked in a cage in the basement.
-When they hear Ms McConnell come down to investigate, Rain hides in the cage with Malia.
-Ms McConnell tells Rain she wants to help her and will not report her to the police, and that Malia is not real.
-Rain does not know what to believe, but at that moment, Caleb appears and subdues Ms McConnell, giving Rain and Malia a chance to escape.
+When they hear Ms McConnell come down to investigate, she hides in the cage with the little girl.
+Ms McConnell tells Rain she wants to help her, will not report her to the police, and that Malia is not real.

+Rain does not know what to believe, but at that moment, Caleb appears and subdues Ms McConnell, giving the girls a chance to escape.
 John arrives and confirms to Rain that Malia is real, and that she was right all along.
 Caleb then emerges from the garage and is also confirmed to be real.

-Weeks later, Rain is recovering; new medication is working and she has stopped having as many hallucinations.
+Weeks later, Rain is recovering; her new medication is working and she has stopped having as many hallucinations.
 She and John visit Michelle's grave.
 Later, as Rain is falling asleep in her room, a vision of Michelle sleeps beside her, reassuring her that her mother is forever with her in her memory.